RavinduWeer/Decode-Labs---EDA-Pipeline/03_SQL_Data_Analysis/README.md

 | C57276       |                1 |          $3,456.40 |
 | C67260       |                1 |          $3,390.80 |

 * **Insight:** A highly concentrated segment of VIP customers exists.
-Notably, `C38840` achieved the highest lifetime value across multiple purchases, whereas others crossed the threshold in a single transaction.
+Notably, `C38840` achieved the highest lifetime value across multiple purchases whereas others crossed the threshold in a single transaction.

 ### Query 3: Status Filtering & Performance
 **Objective:** Extract successful revenue streams by filtering for specific categorical string matching (`Shipped` OR `Delivered`) and grouping by `PaymentMethod`.